-Interim Associate Dean: Gina Anderson, Professor & Certification Officer
+Associate Dean: Gina Anderson, Professor & Certification Officer

 Location: SH 202

-Educator preparation programs in the College are accredited by the State Board for Educator Certification (SBEC).
+Educator preparation programs in the College are accredited by the Texas Education Agency (TEA).
 Master's programs in Library and Information Studies are accredited by the American Library Association.
 The Counseling and Development program is accredited by The Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 The Master of Science in Family Therapy is accredited by The Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).